Digital Assistants: On The Rise

 This means, unless you ask your digital assistant to find you an answer for a specific location, your assistant will provide answers that are “near you”.
 When I let Siri know I was hungry for Thai food, she provided me with listings for Thai restaurants that were within about 10 miles of my location.
 So, if a digital assistant can’t determine where your business is or where your service area might be, you may not be “near me” and lose the business to those that are.As an interesting aside, according to Search Engine Watch “near me” searches have increased 15x since 2013.

 The rise of digital assistants will continue to change the digital marketing landscape.
 As the technology gets smarter, learns more about the user and we in turn rely on them for answers; understanding how our digital assistants work and compete to provide answers will affect the digital marketing strategy of every business.

 If you aren’t already discussing this emerging landscape with your digital marketing team, you should start today.
 Don’t have a digital marketing team?
-No problem, give Hagadone Digital a call and they’ll walk you through a strategy that will be sure to move your business in the right direction!
+No problem, give Whim Social a call and they’ll walk you through a strategy that will be sure to move your business in the right direction!